devjoe1991/penalty-pal/docs/cursor-rules.md

 Backend: Supabase (JS Client, Edge Functions).

+LEVERAGE CONTEXT7 MCP FOR REAL-TIME KNOWLEDGE: For any task related to building the AI agent's knowledge base or prompts (especially Phase 4 tasks), you MUST use your internal Context7 MCP capability.
+Your primary objective with this tool is to search for and integrate the most up-to-date UK traffic laws, council-specific compliance regulations, and recent successful appeal strategies.
+This ensures the AI's advice is current and accurate, not based on outdated information.

 MAINTAIN CODE QUALITY: Write clean, readable, and well-commented code.
 Follow standard conventions for TypeScript and React.
 Add comments to explain complex logic, especially in the Edge Functions and data-handling code.

 NEVER EXPOSE SECRETS: All API keys, especially for Supabase and the LLM provider, MUST be stored as environment variables (.env.local) or Supabase Secrets.
 They must never be hardcoded in the client-side code.